-Phil’s main drive has been to get selected for Rio 2016, to be a good example to his children and make his wife proud.
-Phil wants to show them that you should never give up, that incredible things can still be achieved, even if life doesn’t happen quite the way you would expect.
+Phil wants to be a good example to his children and make his wife proud.
+He wanted to show them that you should never give up, that incredible things can still be achieved, even if life doesn’t happen quite the way you would expect.

 “Help for Heroes have been at the forefront of helping me move my sport from a hobby to growing into a professional athlete.
 The support that they provide and the knowledge that there are genuine people out there who really want to help.
 It’s even down to thanking the people who put the pennies in the box.
 I see getting to the Paralympics as the best way to say thank you to, it’s as much theirs as it would be mine.”

 Phil has had the honour of represented Team Ireland at the Paralympics in Rio 2016 and Tokyo 2020.

 Watch Phil's inspiring ‘Road to Rio’ film, where he represented Team Ireland in the Paralympics.